agnwinds/python/docs/rst/parameters/Wind.autogen.rst

 **Type:** Int

-**Value:** Greater than or equal to 4, to allow for boundaries.
+**Values:** Greater than or equal to 4, to allow for boundaries.

 **Parent(s):**
-  Wind.number_of_components_: Greater than or equal to 0.
+  :ref:`Wind.number_of_components`: Greater than or equal to 0.
 Once per wind.

-  Wind.type_: Not imported
+  :ref:`Wind.type`: Not imported

 **File:** setup_domains.c